Customize website notifications in Safari on Mac

 Respond to a notification from a website

 Click the notification to go to the site.

 Click the date or time at the right end of the menu bar, or swipe left with two fingers from the right edge of your trackpad, then click Notifications.

 If you’re away from your Mac, you can see all the notifications you missed when you get back.

 In the Safari app on your Mac, do any of the following:

 Stop receiving notifications from a website: Choose Safari > Preferences, click Websites, then click Notifications.
 Find the website in the list, then select Deny.

-Change how website notifications appear: Choose Apple menu > System Preferences, click Notifications, select the website on the left, then change the notification alert style and other settings on the right.
+Change how website notifications appear: Choose Apple menu > System Preferences, click Notifications , select Safari on the left, then change the Safari alert style and other settings on the right.